 Courtesy of NASA, use a laptop flight simulator of the X-59 Quiet SuperSonic Technology or “QueSST” aircraft.
 The X-59 is an experimental supersonic aircraft that is being developed and could fly for the first time in 2021.
 Laptop simulations are available to the public for free and allow people to fly the X-59 from home.
 Get the instructions and simulations for free here.

-5. Join a fun live computer science class
+5. Join a fun free live computer science class

 Find out how to code cool games and animations!
-At Create & Learn, we take the whole-brain approach to STEM learning.
-This means kids not only enjoy hands-on experience with the latest technologies such as AI and Data Science, but also more importantly, we develop kids’ creativity and critical thinking skills.
+At Create & Learn, we take a whole-brain approach to STEM learning.
+This means kids not only enjoy hands-on experience with the latest technologies such as AI and Data Science, but also more importantly, kids develop creativity and critical thinking skills.
 Our small class sizes, curriculum designed by experts from Google, Stanford, and MIT, and proven project- and inquiry-based instruction method ensure students have fun and learn!

 Most students who join our computer science program begin with our online Scratch coding class.
 Scratch is one of the best ways to start coding because it’s a user-friendly block coding language - sort of like digital LEGOs - designed by MIT.
-It helps kids focus on learning the logic without worrying about messy typing — and this class is super fun because they’ll make a cool game.
+It helps kids focus on learning the logic without worrying about typing — and this class is super fun because they’ll make a cool game.
 Learn more here, or here for advanced or older students in middle school and above.

 National STEM Day FAQs